null-nick/GoTgCalls/bindings/lib/README.md

     - `.dll` (Windows)
     - `.dylib` (macOS)

-### 2. Move the File to the `/GoTgCalls/ntgcalls/bindings/lib` Folder
+### 2. Move the File to the `/GoTgCalls/bindings/lib` Folder
 Manually move the extracted library file into the `lib` folder:
 ```
 /GoTgCalls/
-├── ntgcalls/
-│   ├── bindings/
+├── bindings/
 │   ├── lib/
-│           ├── libntgcalls.so  # Example for Linux
+│   │   ├── libntgcalls.so  # Linux example
 ```

 ### 3. Set Permissions (Linux)